Which Data Syncs to Listings| Hitchhikers Platform

 You can manage the relevant Publisher Configuration settings by:

-- Hovering over Listings in the top navigation bar and clicking on the Publishers sub-tab.
+- Click Listings in the navigation bar and click Publishers.

-- Clicking on the desired publisher, either Google My Business, Facebook, or Yelp.
+- Clicking on the desired publisher, either Google Business Profile, Facebook, or Yelp.

 - Clicking on the Configuration tab on the Publisher Details Page.